noaht2/compiler/README.md

 ## Technical details
 The parser is built out of monadic parser combinators.
-The compiler converts the programs to continuation-passing style.
+The compiler converts the programs to continuation‐passing style.
-The language is dynamically typed with first-class functions and lexical scope.
+The language is dynamically typed with first‐class functions and lexical scope.

 ## Books used
 - Richard Bird. [*Thinking functionally with Haskell*](https://www.cambridge.org/gb/academic/subjects/computer-science/programming-languages-and-applied-logic/thinking-functionally-haskell?format=HB&isbn=9781107087200).
 Cambridge University Press